 Automatic opens tell on themselves in the name alone – automatic.
 These bot MBP opens return results at the same speed, if not faster, than the

 `250 OK` return.
-Human beings have lives outside of their email inbox, and seldom are they going to open an email the second it hits the inbox.
+Human beings have lives outside of their email inbox, and seldom are they going to open an email the second it hits the inbox – and if an organic open was to be mistaken for a bot with our solution, the recipient would have to open it within less than a second of receipt.
+How fast is your trigger finger?
 Even if it’s a password reset or a package delivered receipt, real people are always going to need a little extra time to open and read an email.

 Since bot opens are easily identifiable, all the email service provider has to do is create detection around that factor.
 At Mailgun, we have added a field to the events payload that will inform on whether or not a message is automatic, as well as where the bot open originated from as far as MBPs are concerned.
 It will appear towards the top of the payload, as exampled here:

-`bot` field is where you will see whether or not an open or click is automatic from Apple, Gmail, or a generic bot engagement.
-This change gives that additional insight onto what could be affecting your engagement rates, and allow you to understand your overall email program performance that much better.
+`bot` field is where you will see whether or not an open or click is automatic from Apple, Gmail, or an unknown bot engagement which might be an edge device like a firewall or anti-spam software that fetches the message’s tracking image and registers as a click/open event.
+The bot field gives that additional insight onto what could be affecting your engagement rates, and allow you to understand your overall email program performance that much better.

 The worlds of email and privacy are constantly changing for the better.
 It’s up to email service providers to move with them, and at Mailgun we’re ready to do just that.
-In the future, we’ll look at adding in additional MBP bot engagement parameters as they enter the privacy space, and in turn create a stronger bot detection feature for our customers.
+We can effectively separate humans from bots using the User-Agent and timestamps but in the future, we’ll look at adding in additional MBP bot engagement parameters as they enter the privacy space, and continue to createstronger bot detection features for our customers.

 Have an idea for Bot Detection or Mailgun overall as a whole?
 Send us a message on UserVoice – our best services and features are your ideas.